A general Bayesian bootstrap for censored data based on the beta-Stacy process: Empirical illustration

-We analyze survival data (available in R as part of the dataset \texttt{survival::pbc}) on 312 patients with primary biliary cirrhosis from Mayo clinic's classic clinical trial \citep{Dickson1989}.
-Patients were randomized (1:1 ratio) to receive either D-penicilammine ($158$ patients) or placebo ($154$ patients).
-During follow-up, 65 and 60 deaths were respectively observed in the D-penicilammine arm and the placebo arm.
+We illustrate our procedure using survival data (freely available as part of the R dataset \texttt{survival::pbc}) from a randomized clinical trial of D-penicillamine for primary biliary cirrhosis of the liver \citep{Dickson1989}.
+In this trial, 312 cirrhosis patients were randomized to receive either D-penicilammine ($158$ patients) or placebo ($154$ patients).
+Patients in the D-penicilammine (respectively: placebo) arm accumulated a total of about $872$ ($842$) person-years of follow-up, during which $65$ ($60$) where observed.
+Overall, 187 (59.9\%) survival times were censored across study arms.
 Arm-specific Kaplan-Meier curves are shown in Figure \ref{fig:2}, panel a.

+Using these data, we compare the beta-Stacy bootstrap with another approach based on Algorithm a of \citet[Section 13.3.3]{Ghosal2017}---which we will denote as GvdVa.
+For any beta-Stacy process $G$, algorithm GvdVa can simulate approximate sample paths $\{G(x):x\in[0,T]\}$ over a prespecified bounded interval $[0,T]$.
+This algorithm is based on a discretization of $[0,T]$ by means of $N$ equally-spaced points, so that larger values of $N$ provide a better approximation to the beta-Stacy process (as we explain later, we use $N=5,000$ as reference in our analyses).
+We have chosen this algorithm as comparator because, compared to the others mentioned in the introduction, algorithm GvdVa is simpler to implement (like the beta-Stacy bootstrap, it is based on exact simulation steps and does not require sampling from unnormalized distributions; c.f. \citealp{DeBlasi2014}).
+Details are provided in the Supplementary Section S1.